Brick Flooring Cost

 But beyond the savings and flexibility, brick is both fireproof and durable enough to last for many decades.

-Brick makes the most obvious, practical, and safest choice for many homeowners.
+Brick makes the most obvious, practical, and safest choices for many homeowners.
 Its rough non-slip surfaces offer a good amount of traction even when wet, making it ideal in many situations.

 Cons